404stud1o/EE1010_TheElementalSurge/README.md

 ## Copyright Information
-Submitted for module: `EE1010 - Programming in C++`
+    Author    :  Henry Li
+    Editor    :  Henry Li
+    Typewriter:  Henry Li

+**_This game is submitted as a module assignment for_ "`EE1010 - Programming in C++`" _to the Department of Electronic Engineering of Royal Holloway, University of London, and therefore is copyrighted to RHUL.
+This software is forbidden to be copied or reused anywhere else without the permission of RHUL._**

-© 2025 Department of Electronic Engineering,  Royal Holloway, University of London.
+© 2025 Royal Holloway, University of London.